BBMC99/TFM/README.md

 # ReadMe

+## Folder **rttov**:
+Includes the scripts necessary to parse the input data, execute RTTOV, collect the outputs and create a CSV dataset file.
 The Python scripts can be placed inside the directory RTTOV/wrapper.
 Each of them has its purpose:
 - **pyrttov_tfm.py** --> This is the main script to launch the execution of RTTOV.
 In the code it is possible to specify the routes to the input files:
   * mhs_data_path: for NC files